slinlee/s0br/README.md

 The UI was created with [SvelteKit](https://kit.svelte.dev/) and [TailwindCSS](https://tailwindcss.com/)

+The solidity contracts live in `/ethereum`.
+Check out the README.md in that directory for more details.

 ## Developing

 Copy `.env.example` to `.env` and fill in at least the [Moralis](https://moralis.io) API key.